-- b We will install a battery-operated smoke alarm in your home at the start of your tenancy. - c If you ask us to, we will arrange for the London Fire Brigade to carry out a fire-safety check in your home. - d We will put in place any fire-risk assessments and health and safety checks we have to do by law.
+- a Under the Regulatory Reform Fire Safety Order 2005, we will carry out a firerisk assessments of all communal areas and review the assessments on a regular basis. - b We will install a battery-operated smoke alarm in your home at the start of your tenancy. - c If you ask us to, we will arrange for the London Fire Brigade to carry out a firesafety check in your home.